S

 Reproduction, Young, and Molting

 These cranes raise one brood per year.
 Exactly when they lay eggs depends on whether they migrate or not.
-Non-migrating populations lay their eggs early than migrating populations.
+Non-migrating populations lay their eggs earlier than migrating populations.

 Females will lay one to three eggs after they have built their nest.
 The eggs are dark brown with red markings, though there is a bit of variance from bird to bird.
-Both parents sit on the eggs for about 30 days.
+Both parents incubate the eggs for about 30 days.

 When the chicks hatch, they are covered in down.
 Usually, the chicks stay in the nest for a week or so.
 However, there are some instances of them leaving before that.
-The chicks tend to be more capable than other species.
+Sandhill Crane chicks tend to be more capable than those of other species.
 The chicks do feed intensively in the first few weeks.

 These birds will remain with their parents for about a year.
-They usually leave just as the parents lay their next brood.
+They usually leave just as their parents lay the next clutch of eggs.
 After leaving their parents, the chicks form groups with other young birds and nonbreeders.
 They form mated pairs between two to seven years of age.

 Population

-The Sandhill Crane once had a decreasing population.
-However, today, it is increasing by a lot.
-Some subspecies are rare and struggling though.
+The Sandhill Crane population was once in decline.
+However, today, the population is increasing significantly.
+Some subspecies are rare and struggling, though.
 Non-migratory birds tend to do worse than those that migrate, likely because they are more affected by habitat loss.

-We know that about 450,000 of these birds migrate yearly.
+Recent estimates indicate that over 700,000 Sandhill Cranes migrate yearly, with a record count of approximately 736,000 in Nebraska in 2025.
 However, we don’t know much about the non-migrating populations, as they are usually very isolated.

 About the Author